MicrosoftDocs/mixed-reality/mixed-reality-docs/vuforia-development-overview.md

 **Enabling Extended Tracking on a Target**

 Vuforia Engine will automatically transform the pose of a target that uses extended tracking into the HoloLens spatial coordinate system.
-This allows HoloLens to take over tracking, and to integrate any content augmenting into the spatial map of the target’s surroundings.
+This allows HoloLens to take over tracking, and to integrate any content augmenting into the spatial mapping of the target’s surroundings.
 This process occurs between Vuforia Engine and mixed reality APIs in Unity and does not require any programming by the developer - it's handled automatically.

 **Here is what occurs...**
 1. Vuforia’s target Tracker recognizes the target